 If tumors in your liver are too large or numerous to be treated directly, or if the carcinoid has spread to other parts of your body, then drug therapy can be helpful.
 The drugs octreotide and lanreotide, which can slow the growth of the cancer and stop the secretion of the chemicals that cause the carcinoid syndrome, are often helpful.
 Sometimes these drugs can actually shrink the cancers.
 Another drug, interferon alfa, can act the same way.
 Sometimes these 2 types of drugs are given together.
 Newer targeted drugs such as sunitinib (Sutent) and everolimus (Afinitor) may be helpful as well, although this still needs to be proven.
 Adding chemotherapy may also help reduce symptoms, but it seldom shrinks the tumor much more.

 For people with earlier stage cancers who can’t have surgery, most doctors recommend radiation therapy for typical carcinoids and chemotherapy plus radiation therapy for atypical carcinoids.

 External radiation therapy can also be used to relieve symptoms caused by tumors such as bone pain.
 For more widespread disease, radioactive drugs may be helpful.

 When cancer comes back after treatment, it is called a recurrence.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the liver or bone).

-Some carcinoid tumors come back, sometimes several years after the initial treatment.
+Carcinoid tumors can sometimes come back, even several years after the initial treatment.
 If this happens, further treatment options depend on where the cancer is and what treatments have already been used.
 Cancers that recur locally or in only 1 or 2 areas can sometimes be treated with further surgery.
 If surgery is not an option, radiation therapy, chemotherapy, or other drugs may be tried.
 Because recurrent cancers can often be hard to treat, clinical trials of new types of treatment may be a good option.